 BENNER’S VIEWS PROMOTE SELF SALVATION

 In the second part of Benner’s discussion question he refers to God as “the Spirit of Wisdom, who … is my truest and deepest self”.
-It sounds good at first read, but no — it’s a subtly disguised lie.
+This is not true.

 The Bible states that when you are “in Christ” you are a new creation – but only when you’ve trusted Jesus for salvation are you “in Christ”.
 There are numerous New Testament references for this.